FAIRChemistry/md-models/README.md

 Instead of dealing with all these separate pieces, MD-Models gives you one clear source of truth.
 Write it once, use it everywhere! ✨

 Ready to see it in action?
-Check out our interactive [documentation and graph editor](https://mdmodels.vercel.app/?about) to get started.
+Check out our [book](https://fairchemistry.github.io/md-models/) for a deeper dive into the framework and [graph editor](https://mdmodels.vercel.app/?about) to get started.

 ### Schema Design 🎨